 ASTM F1886 determines channels in the package seal by visual inspection.
 As an ISTA and ISO 17025 certified lab, we realize the importance of flexible package testing.
 Meeting the ASTM F1886 integrity compliance requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone Package Testing partners with customers to achieve package compliance.
 Our pricing is competitive and we offer volume discounts.
 Keystone also provides constant communication throughout the test process for peace of mind that all of your needs will be met.

 Summary of ASTM F1886 Integrity Testing of Channels

 The ability to detect channel defects in sealed and unsealed areas is highly dependent on the size of the channel.
 The degree of contrast between the sealed and unsealed channels and the type of adhesive between the two package layers are also dependent on detecting seals.
 Lastly, the types of materials used and the inspectors’ training level and experience can help detect leaks as well.

 ASTM F1886 Integrity of Seals Testing Procedures

 Once the samples have been prepared, the next step is to visually inspect the seal for any defects.
 This will determine the presence of defects that may affect the integrity of the package.

 Visual acuity is performed at a distance of 30 to 45 cm.
-The seal is then inspected for completeness and uniformity.
 Different package sizes and shapes may require different lengths of time to inspect the entire seal parameter.

 Some packaging materials may fluoresce under ultraviolet light.
 Viewing the seal in a UV lightbox allows for a complete inspection.
 The location of where channels appear is identified and recorded.